 3. Take a shower!

 I had been in labor for DAYS.
-Multiple lubes, salves and who-knows-what had been on my body and I felt like a mess.
-So, I took a shower right away, my mom braided my hair and I even put on a little makeup.
-I felt like a new woman, ready to welcome my new babe!
+Multiple lubes, salves, and who-knows-what had been on my body, and I felt like a mess.
+So, I took a shower right away, my mom braided my hair, and I even put on a little makeup.
+I felt like a new woman, ready to welcome my new baby!

 4. Keep your mind busy on all of the good things!

 5. Focus on hearing that little baby cry!

-Everything once in the O.R. goes super fast.
-There isn’t much time to sit around and over think anything.
-They are on a schedule and the window of time to get that baby out is limited.
+Once in the O.R., everything goes super fast.
+There isn’t much time to sit around and overthink anything.
+They are on a schedule, and the window of time to get that baby out is limited.
 I just focused on following the directions of whoever was talking to me at the time.
 I also made sure I kept talking to the anesthesiologist in case I started to feel sick.
 When my husband came in, my nerves subsided, and we were able to enjoy the birth experience as best as we could.